jrouwe/JoltPhysics/README.md

 ## Features

-* Simulation of rigid bodies of various shapes using continous collision detection:
+* Simulation of rigid bodies of various shapes using continuous collision detection:
 	* Sphere.
 	* Box.
 	* Capsule.